seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 Gilded tombs do worms enfold.
 Had you been as wise as bold,
 Young in limbs, in judgment old,
-Your answer had not been inscroll’d:
+Your answer had not been inscroll'd:
 Fare you well; your suit is cold.
 Cold, indeed; and labour lost:
 Then, farewell, heat, and welcome, frost!